sujoyrc/hindustani_raga_dataset_processing/README.md

 | RSmallToe    | Y             | N           | N                      |
 | RHeel        | Y             | N           | N                      |

-2. We process the data and convert it to a time series for each of the keypoints.
+2. We process the data and convert it to a time series for each of the key points.
 3. Nulls in data (based on confidence <0.3) are interpolated using linear interpolation.
-4. For low pass filtering, we use the Savitzky Golay (SavGoi) filter.
-The window length of the filter is chosen to be 13 and polynomial order to be 4.
+4. For low-pass filtering, we use the Savitzky Golay (SavGoi) filter.
+The window length of the filter is chosen to be 13 and the polynomial order to be 4.
 This was chosen in \cite{claytonraga} by manual inspection of the quality of filtering.
 5. Resampling – the time series was resampled at 10ms using scipy.signal.resample which is a FFT based resampling algorithm
 6. For each keypoint z-score normalization ($\frac{p -\mu}{\sigma}$) was done for the position $p$ per axis ($x,y,z$) using the mean $\mu$ and standard deviation $\sigma$ for that keypoint and axis across the entire recording.
-Z-score normalization was chosen since we want to retain the direction of motion with respect to the mean position of the keypoint.
-Thus a positive z-score on x-axis indicates a position to the right of the mean position and a negative z-score indicates a position to the left of the mean position.
+Z-score normalization was chosen since we want to retain the direction of motion concerning the mean position of the key point.
+Thus a positive z-score on the x-axis indicates a position to the right of the mean position and a negative z-score indicates a position to the left of the mean position.
 Similarly, a positive z-score on the y-axis indicates a position lower than the mean position whilst a negative z-score indicates a position above the mean position.
-For the z-axis a positive score means towards the camera and a negative score means away from the front-facing camera.
+For the z-axis, a positive score means towards the camera and a negative score means away from the front-facing camera.

 ### Part 2: Velocity and Acceleration Estimation